 Service Agreements: Your First Line of Defense

-A service agreement (or service contract) is the written terms between you and your customer.
-Every customer should sign one before you touch their pool.
+A service agreement is the written contract between you and the customer.
+It sets expectations before work begins, and it prevents a lot of arguments later.
+Every customer should sign one before you touch the pool.

 What to Include